 Apply for Retirement

 Retirement is a major career milestone and plays a pivotal role in your financial future.
-OHRM Pensions and Retirement Services staff are available to help you navigate through the retirement process and ensure you feel confident in your decision to transition into retirement.
+OHRM Benefits and Pensions staff are available to help you navigate through the retirement process and ensure you feel confident in your decision to transition into retirement.

-You are encouraged to review the suggested timeline and begin planning for retirement at least one year in advance.
+You are encouraged to review the suggested timeline and begin planning for retirement at least a year in advance.

-You may also contact the Retirement Services team at email@example.com with any questions you may have.
+You may also contact the Division at 301-883-6390 or at email@example.com with any questions you may have.

 12 Months Before Retirement

 - Request an estimate

 - Contact your Deferred Compensation Plan 457(b) Plan Provider

 - Contact the Pensions Division to schedule a counseling/officially apply for retirement